-I was to visit Machu Picchu for the first time, it’s an iconic tourist attraction in South America that everyone should see.
-It seems as if everyone around the world knows about Machu Picchu and the distinctive image of it is plastered everywhere.
-If you don’t believe me click here and you will see a slew of Google images that have the same exact image over, and over, and over.
+I was going to visit Machu Picchu for the first time.
+It’s an iconic tourist attraction in South America that everyone really should see.
+It seems as if everyone around the world knows about Machu Picchu and the distinctive image of the site, is plastered everywhere.
+If you don’t believe me click here and you will see a slew of Google pictures that have the same exact image over, and over, and over again.

-It started on a cool day, I walked outside, past the kids playing soccer, and bought a few snickers bars that would cost me roughly $2 a piece.
-At Wal-Mart in the United States you can buy them for less than $75 cents.
+My excursion started on a cool day.
+I walked outside, past the kids playing soccer, and bought a few snickers bars that would cost me roughly $2.00 a piece.
+In comparison at Wal-Mart in the United States, you can buy them for less than $0.75 cents each.

-I knew exactly what I was going to see but I didn’t realize how indescribable and mysterious Machu Picchu really is.
-It is nowhere near as overrated as I initially imagined and every time I would turn to witness it again I couldn’t help but say to myself:
+I knew exactly what I was going to see, but I didn’t realize how indescribable and mysterious Machu Picchu really is.
+It is nowhere near as overrated as I initially imagined and every time I would turn to view the famous site again, I couldn’t help but say to myself:

 Visiting Machu Picchu is incredible.

-The sheer magnitude of what the Inca’s built at Machu Picchu will send your mind into a thinking frenzy.
-The train ride there is interesting, Cusco was more interesting than I thought it would be, and the city of Machu Picchu while small and simple, has a romantic charm to it.
+The sheer magnitude of what the Inca’s built at Machu Picchu, will send your mind into a frenzy of thought.
+The train ride there is rather interesting.
+The Inca capital Cusco, was more intriguing than I thought it would be, and the city of Machu Picchu itself while small and simple, had a romantic charm to it.

-I chose not to hike all the way to Machu Picchu because I am so short on time.
-If you read this blog on a regular basis you would know that I day trade emini futures and I didn’t have time to spend days walking in a trail to see Machu Picchu.
+I chose not to hike all the way to Machu Picchu because I was so short on time.
+If you read this blog on a regular basis, you know that I day trade emini futures and I didn’t have the time, to spend days walking on a well traveled trail to see Machu Picchu.

-I didn’t even spend the hour to walk up the dirt road to see it, instead I opted for the bus ride that grace my laziness, I arrived in 20 min.
-I was very impressed with the efficiency in Peru from the second I arrived all the way down to visiting and seeing Machu Pacchu.
+I didn’t even spend an hour to walk up the dirt road to see it, instead I opted for the bus ride.
+This puts my laziness on exhibition rather well, since I arrived in 20 minutes.
+I was quite impressed with the efficiency in Peru from the second I arrived.
+This included my endeavor to visit Machu Pacchu.

-As I walked through the gates I was immediately greeted by the tour guide mafia, not to be confused with the taxi mafia, these are the guys who want to give you a tour throughout the entire Machu Picchu.
-They always open the pickup line with, hello my friend, which leads to my response, what’s up Pablo.
+As I walked through the gates, I was immediately greeted by the tour guide mafia.
+There are not to be confused with the taxi mafia, the guys who want to give you a tour of the entire Machu Picchu region.
+They always open with the pickup line saying, hello my friend.
+This leads to my regular response, what’s up Pablo?

-This cascades into a conversation of why a gringo speaks such good Spanish which leads me to respectively excusing myself.
+This descends into a conversation of why a gringo speaks such good Spanish, which soon leads me to respectfully excuse myself.

-Instead of agreeing with the tour guide mafia, I did what any travel would do I tagged along behind another group.
-When someone approaches me aggressively trying to sell me something, whether a tour or a taxi, I always feel like I’m getting hustled or taken advantage of.
+My experience has led me to back off, when someone approaches me aggressively.
+Regardless of whether they are trying to sell me something, or take a tour or a taxi.
+I always feel somehow, like I’m getting hustled or being taken advantage of.

-When you feel like you’re getting hustled you most likely are being hustled.
-I decided to take the long route since I wanted to see the Inca bridge and once I laid my eyes for first time on Machu Picchu I was speechless.
+When you feel like you’re getting hustled, you most likely are being hustled.
+I decided to take the long route since I wanted to see the Inca bridge.
+Once I laid my eyes for the first time on Machu Picchu, I was totally speechless.

-I had questions to which no one had the exact answer to.
-I asked many questions and most of the tour guides spoke in “we think this is like this because” or “we think it is because”.
+I had questions, to which no one seemed to have the exact answer to.
+Most of the tour guides spoke in “we think this is like this because” or “we think it is because”.
 Why is the lawn so green?
-I quickly retracted that question as I knew that they watered it regularly to keep the tourists happy.
+I quickly retracted that particular question, as I knew that they watered it regularly, simply to keep the tourists happy.

-I meandered along capturing my memories of Peru with my typical Wandering Trader pointing picture and I eventually made my way to the Inca Bridge.
-The bridge was sealed off, for good reason, with what seemed like a few pieces of wood tied together.
-Oh Peru, there are you were!
+I meandered along the pathway, capturing my memories of Peru with my typical Wandering Trader pointing picture.
+I eventually made my way to the Inca Bridge.
+The bridge was sealed off and for good reason.
+The bridge seem to consist of a few pieces of wood tied together.
+Oh Peru, here you are!

-I did what any traveler would do, I move the barrier aside and I promptly proclaimed myself king of the bridge after I crossed it.
-Now I am one of the only people to be able to say that I not only visited Machu Picchu, but I was one of the few people who actually crossed the Inca bridge.
+I did what any adventurous traveler will do, by moving the barrier aside.
+I then soon proclaimed myself king of the bridge, after I had crossed it.
+Today, I am one of those travelers that can say, that I not only visited Machu Picchu, but I was one of the few people who actually crossed the Inca bridge.

-The terrifying, I would never cross again, I know now why they have barriers Inca Bridge.
+How terrifying, I would never cross it again, I know now why they have barriers on the Inca Bridge.

-After a frightening experience crossing the bridge that I had no business doing I quickly crossed the bridge back, more carefully this time, and I headed back towards Machu Picchu to tour the complex.
-The walk back wasn’t as fun since I had the suspicion that I would get stop at a random corner because I crossed the homemade wooden barrier.
+After the frightening experience crossing the bridge, that I had really no business doing, I quickly crossed the bridge back.
+This time more carefully, as I headed back towards Machu Picchu to tour the entire complex.
+The walk back wasn’t as fun, since I had the suspicion that I would soon get stopped.
+A result of me crossing the homemade wooden barrier.

-I entered the complex and started to explore with my video camera on record!
-I overheard a conversation and decided to ease drop, who invented the first telephone asked the tour guide.
-He quickly interrupted by telling us it was the Incas!
+I entered the complex and started to explore with my video camera, in the record position!
+I overheard a conversation and decided to listen in.. “who invented the first telephone”? asked the tour guide.
+He quickly interrupted by telling us, it was the Incas!

-It’s one of many small things that makes Machu Picchu so interesting.
-One of the cool things that I was able to see where the llamas that were grazing in the field in the middle of the complex, like seeing Machu Picchu wasn’t enough right?
-I was able to get great shots of a baby alpaca following around its mother.
+It’s one of many small happenings, that makes Machu Picchu so interesting.
+One of the cool things that I was able to see was the llamas grazing in the field, right in the middle of the complex.
+Like seeing Machu Picchu by itself wasn’t enough right?
+I was able to get some excellent shots of a baby alpaca, following behind its mother.

 Machu Picchu is one of the most fascinating places that I have been to in South America.
-The only other times I have been left deep in thought were the Perito Moreno Glacier in Argentina, the sea turtles in French Guyana, the 2nd Jerusalem in Ethiopia, and when I was walking cheetahs in Zambia.
-I don’t want to give you a full list of the cool things that I have done but the point is:
+The only other times I have been left as deeply in thought, was at the Perito Moreno Glacier in Argentina, the sea turtles in French Guyana, the 2nd Jerusalem in Ethiopia, and when I was walking cheetahs in Zambia.
+I don’t want to give you a full list of all the cool things that I have done, but the point is:

 Machu Picchu is beyond unbelievable.